Bellerophontoidea: 2005 Bellerophontid taxonomy

 The Bellerophontidae, Bucanitidae, Pterothacidae, and Tropododiscidae compare with the subfamilies Bellerophontinae, Bucanitinae, Pterothacinae, and Tropododiscinae included in the Bellerophontidae and the Bucanellidae, Euphemitidae, and Sinuitidae compare with the subfamilies Bucanellinae, Euphemitinae, and Sinuitinae included in the Sinuitidae, as found in the Treatise.
 The Tremanitiae is based on the genus Tremanotus which was included in the Bucanitinae in the Treatise.

 Bouchet & Rocroi (2005) points out (page 271) that assignment of "symmetrical univalved mollusks "bellerophonts" either to Gastropoda or to Monoplacophora or Tergomya is controversial."

 Note on nomenclature

-Until recently with the ruling of the ICZN, -the ending -ACEA, or -ACEAE, was more or less standard for superfamilies in invertebrate paleontology and zoology.
-The ending -OIDEA which is now used for superfamily names was previously often used for subclasses and superorders.
+Historically, the ending -ACEA, or -ACEAE, was more or less standard for superfamilies in invertebrate paleontology and zoology.
+Then the ICZN ruled that the ending -OIDEA should be used for superfamily names, where previously it was often used for subclasses and superorders.